jhpyle/docassemble/demo.md

   interview if the user is logged in and the user has "advocate" as a user role.

-  The functions in docassemble.base.util need to know who the user is.
+  The functions in docassemble.base.utl need to know who the user is.
 The set_info function communicates that information to the docassemble.base.util module.
 Since the code is paired with the "default role" declaration, this code is run as "initial" code,